Gustavo Barros Schelotto: Playing career

 Born in La Plata, Barros Schelotto came through the youth system at Club de Gimnasia y Esgrima La Plata with his twin brother Guillermo.
-Gustavo made his Primera debut against Club Atlético Vélez Sársfield on 4 October 1992.
-They helped the team to win the Copa Centenario (the AFA Centenary Cup) in 1993.
+In Argentine Championship, Gustavo made his debut against Club Atlético Vélez Sársfield on 4 October 1992, months later his first matches with the main team, at the 1992 Copa CONMEBOL.

+Both brothers helped the team to win the Copa Centenario (the AFA Centenary Cup) in 1993, as well in reaching two runner up campaigns in First Division, on 1995 Clausura and 1996 Clausura.
+By the beginning of 1996, Gustavo was also called in some matches of Argentina U-23, in friendlies prior to 1996 CONMEBOL Pre-Olympic Tournament, although he did not took part in it.

-In 1996, Guillermo was signed by Argentine giants Boca Juniors and Gustavo followed him there in 1997.
-He was part of 3 national leagues winning squads and helped the team to win the 2000 Libertadores Cup and the Copa Intercontinental later that year.
+In 1997, both Barros Schelotto brothers signed for Argentine club Boca Juniors.
+He was part of three national leagues winning squads and helped the team to win the 2000 Libertadores Cup later that year.
 Barros Schelotto played 65 games for Boca in all competitions, scoring 6 goals.
+Including friendly games, he played 91 games and scored 12.
+His goals in Friendlies included one in a Superclásico and another one against Villarreal CF.

-In January 2001, Barros Schelotto had a small La Liga stint, joining Spanish side Villarreal CF before returning to Argentina to join Racing Club de Avellaneda where he won the Apertura 2001.
+In January 2001, Barros Schelotto had a small La Liga stint, joining Spanish side Villarreal before returning to Argentina to join Racing Club de Avellaneda where he won the Apertura 2001, the first title of Racing in Argentine league after 35 years.
 He then went on to play for Rosario Central before returning to Gimnasia de La Plata.

 In 2005 Barros Schelotto joined Peruvian outfit Alianza Lima, and in 2006 moved to Puerto Rico Islanders of the USL First Division in the United States where he played 23 games and scored 3 goals.